Step by step tutorial¶

 📝 For example, I want to compare countries’ revenue and see if they are performing better than last year.

-Simply add a sentiment configuration block in code mode:
+Simply add a sentiment configuration on your value column:

-of the labels array will be matched with the values of the range array.
+labels array will be matched with the values of the range array.
+In this

 ‘positive’ value will be labeled ‘Congrats!’.